devsecopsgirl/internship-appsecco/docs/github-action.md

 This section aims to perform SAST for [angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app) and generate a report to provide a solution to the 1st point of the [problem statement](https://cloud-native.netlify.app/problem-statement/) under Task 1.

+## SAST

+Static analysis or Static application security testing (SAST), is a testing methodology that analyzes source code to find security vulnerabilities that make organization’s applications susceptible to attack.
+SAST scans an application before the code is compiled.
+It’s also known as white box testing.
+SAST takes place very early in the software development life cycle (SDLC) as it does not require a working application and can take place without code being executed.
+It helps in identifying vulnerabilities in the initial stages of development and quickly resolve issues without breaking builds or passing on vulnerabilities to the final release of the application.

 ## Github Action